Equality cases for the uncertainty principle in finite Abelian groups: Introduction

 Meshulam has given a better lower bound for $\theta(\cdot, G)$ in \cite{M}, see also \cite{KPR} for comments and extensions to the windowed Fourier transform.
 More precisely, let $u(\cdot, G)$ be the largest convex function on $[1, |G|]$ that coincides with $|G|/d$ at each divisor $d$ of $|G|$.
-Equivalently, $u(\cdot, G)$ is continuous and linear between two consecutive divisors of $p$.
+Equivalently, $u(\cdot, G)$ is continuous and linear between two consecutive divisors of $|G|$.
 Then Meshulam has shown that $\theta(\cdot, G)\geq u(\cdot, G)$.
+This inequality is not sharp in general.
+We will see in particular that it is not sharp in general for groups $\ZZ_p\times \ZZ_q$, with $p$ and $q$ two different prime numbers.

 The same problem has been considered recently by Delvaux and Van Barel \cite{DVB1, DVB2} with a different vocabulary.
 These authors give a large number of examples and revisit proofs with elementary methods of linear algebra.
-They give the precise value of Meshulam's Function as a minimum (while Meshulam stated only an inequality).
+They give the precise value of Meshulam's Function as a minimum (while Meshulam stated only an inequality), see for instance Theorem 5 in \cite{DVB2}.
 They also have partial results in the direction that we consider here.

-We are interested in the values $k$ for which there exists equality cases according to the following definition. \begin{definition} We say that there are equality cases for $(k, G)$ if the set $ E_0(k, \theta(k, G))$ is not empty.
+We are interested in the values $k$ for which there exist equality cases according to the following definition. \begin{definition} We say that there are equality cases for $(k, G)$ if the set $ E_0(k, \theta(k, G))$ is not empty.
 In this case, we call equality case for $(k, G)$ any nonzero function $ f \in L(G)$ that belongs to the set $ E_0(k, \theta(k, G))$.
-We say that $f$ is an equality case for $G$ when it is an equality case for some $(k,G)$. \end{definition} Delvaux and Van Barel implicitly pose the problem of finding all equality cases, that is, having a complete description of the set $ E_0(k, \theta(k, G))$ for all $(k, G)$.
+We say that $f$ is an equality case for $G$ when it is an equality case for some $(k,G)$. \end{definition} Delvaux and Van Barel implicitly pose the problem of finding all equality cases, that is, giving a complete description of the set $ E_0(k, \theta(k, G))$ for all $(k, G)$.